google/WebFundamentals/src/content/en/android/trusted-web-activity/whats-new/index.md

 <div class="clearfix"></div>

 Once your catalog is configured, the next step is to configure the checkout flow from the PWA.
-You will use a combination for the [Digital Goods API][12] and the [Payment Request API][11] to achieve this.
+You will use a combination of the [Digital Goods API][12] and the [Payment Request API][11] to achieve this.

 #### Fetch a product price with the Digital Goods API:

 When using Google Play Billing, you will want to ensure that the price displayed to users matches the price from the store listing.
-Manually keeping those prices in sync would be impossible, and the Digital Goods API provides a way for the web application to query the underlying payment provider for prices:
+Manually keeping those prices in sync would be impossible, so the Digital Goods API provides a way for the web application to query the underlying payment provider for prices: